QMCSoftware/QMCToolsCL/docs/index.md

-# Quasi-Monte Carlo Python Tools in OpenCL & C
+# Quasi-Monte Carlo Tools in OpenCL & C

-The `QMCPyToolsCL` package provides a Python interface to tools in **OpenCL** and **C** for performing **Quasi-Monte Carlo (QMC)**.
+The `qmctoolscl` package provides a **Python** interface to tools in **OpenCL** and **C** for performing **Quasi-Monte Carlo (QMC)**.
 Routines are written as OpenCL kernels.
 By replacing a few code snippets, these OpenCL kernels are automatically translated to C functions.
 Python functions provide access to both the OpenCL kernels and C functions in a unified interface.
-Code is available on <a href="https://github.com/QMCSoftware/QMCPyToolsCL" target="_blank">GitHub</a>.
+Code is available on <a href="https://github.com/QMCSoftware/qmctoolscl" target="_blank">GitHub</a>.

 [TOC]